emberjs/rfcs/text/0000-standarise-targets.md

 Using this syntax would allow us to integrate easily with other tools.

+This configuration must be made available to addons.
+It's up to the addons to use honor it.

+### Browser support

-This configuration should be placed in a file that allows javascript execution and exports an object with the configuration. `.ember-cli` could suffice.
+The configution of target browsers must in a file that allows javascript execution and exports an object with the configuration.
+Putting the configuration in a file with javascript execution is important because allows us to have different config in development and production without having to different keys per environment or any other environment variable.

+One option is the `.ember-cli` file.
 A new dedicated file under `/config` could also be a good option, much like `config/ember-try.js`.

-This configuration must be made available to addons.
-It's up to the addons to use it.
-I suggest to make it available in `this.project.targets.browsers`.
-This getter will return the specified config or the default matrix of supported browsers.
+To addons this list of target browsers will be available in `this.project.targets.browsers`.
+E.g:

 ```js
 module.exports = {